-Before buying, consumers should be aware of a few important aspects of lab-grown, man-made diamonds, that not all retailers are discussing as openly as we are in this article:
+Before buying, consumers should be aware of a few important aspects of lab-grown, man-made, diamonds, that not all retailers are discussing as openly as we are in this article.

 - In many cases, synthetic stones are being presented as mined, giving these companies a huge profit because they’re selling it at the cost of a mined diamond, but only paying the small cost of producing the man-made, lab created stone.
 It’s important that companies are honest.

-- Like a mined diamond, a lab diamond is made from carbon, but just like flat-pack plywood furniture, there simply isn’t as much emotional and financial value in something made in a lab or factory, as there is in its rare and traditionally sourced and mined counterpart.
+- Like an earth mined diamond, a lab diamond is made from carbon, but just like flat-pack plywood furniture, there simply isn’t as much emotional and financial value in something made in a lab or factory, as there is in its rare and traditionally sourced and mined counterpart.
 While they’re made of the same thing, a man-made diamond doesn’t hold that same level of romanticism as a diamond formed over millions of years, in the heart of the earth.

 Doesn’t the diamond mining industry damage communities?